Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 When a termination or exit is required for critical services, Prevalent leverages customizable surveys and workflows to report on system access, data destruction, access management, compliance with relevant laws, final payments, and more.
 The solution also suggests actions based on answers to offboarding assessments and routes tasks to reviewers as necessary.

-Outcome 4: Third-party performance is continually monitored and assessed, and risks and incidents are proactively addressed.
+Outcome 4: Third-party performance is monitored and assessed, and risks and incidents are proactively addressed.

 Principle 10: “The FRFI should monitor its third-party arrangements to verify the third party’s ability to continue to meet its obligations and effectively manage risks.”